sil-dictionary-lexical-services/SubentryPromotion/README.md

 # Subentry Promotion
 This repo contains scripts to process SFM lexical records to promote subentries to full entry records.
-The promoted entry has a marker (\mn) pointing back to the entry it was under.
+The promoted entry has a marker (\mn) pointing back to the sense of the entry it was under.

 FLEx imports subentries only at the entry level.
 In order to import a subentry under a sense, it needs to be recast as a variant (rather than as a complex form) in the SFM file, and then imported, and then changed from Variant to Complex Form in the .fwdata file after the import.